philipjonlewis/MockCommerce/README.md

 Added sanitize-html package to sanitize query parameters for the get all projects route and type checked ids in the verify cart content route

-## Acknowledgments

-- Xendit - for the very fulfilling and challenging exam in such a short time, thank you!